chris-mega/chris-mega.github.io/content/home/about.md

 # List your qualifications (such as academic degrees).

 [[education.courses]]
+  course = "Bachelor of Science in Comuter Science" institution = "University of Manitoba" year = 2020

   course = "High School"
   institution = "Windsor Park Collegiate" year = 2016